minprog/app-studio/25 Swift/50 Unit 5/10 Content.md

 **How to get points:**

 - Show that you have done (most of the) "closure" Playground.
-- Show that you have done (most of the) "extension" Playground.
 - Show that you have done the "Enter to win a contest" lab.

 ## Guided Project: Restaurant